A Language Translation for Normal People in a Liberal-Dominated Culture

 slime – the act of revealing unpleasant facts about a liberal or a liberal’s voting record; to reveal facts about a liberal or a liberal’s voting record

 sustainability – a newer form of radical environmentalism that negatively affects every area of your life through the use of various regulations; uses stealth to mask environmentalism inside seemingly important and necessary business, civic and residential regulations

 swiftboat – to tell unpleasant truths about, to expose the record of, to decloak a liberal who attempts to hide their liberal record behind military service, to refuse to accept self-aggrandizements at face value

-tolerance - the act of celebrating immoral behavior.
+tolerance – the act of celebrating immoral behavior; to use the power of government to force a free market business owner to participate with you in immoral and/or fraudulent acts.
 It should be noted that tolerance is only required of normal Americans toward immoral and un-American behavior.
 The act of condemning normal Americans for failure to exercise tolerance is known as promotion of tolerance, and should not be confused with intolerance.

 women’s health services – what regular Americans call “abortion,” considered a vital medical service by the Left.
 This necessity is due to the fact that the Left views pregnancy as a harsh medical condition, an STD involving a parasitical infestation of a life form similar to but genetically distinct from the host.
 Related term: emergency, as in “emergency contraception,” a medical treatment employed to prevent the aforementioned parasitical infestation after a night of irresponsible sex.
 Unfettered access to emergency contraception is considered a vital component of women’s health services.